Insprill/intellectual/README.md

 Before starting, make sure to set the `GENIUS_AUTH_TOKEN` environment variable to the token you copied above.
 Now you can start Intellectual.
 Append `-h` when running it to see all available arguments.

+### TLS

+Intellectual doesn't nativly support https connections.
+In order to do this, you'll have to run it behind a reverse proxy like [Nginx](https://www.nginx.com/) or [Caddy](https://caddyserver.com/).

 <!-- ROADMAP -->